5330-git/AntonaStandard/README.en.md

 2023/11/10 AntonaStandard-v-10.0.0 Import Unit test based on `Google Test` framework to promise the robustness.
 Replaced the raw pointer by smart pointer (`std::shared_ptr`), decrease the possibilities of memory leak.

+2023/12/12 AntonaStandard-v-10.0.1 Finished the fundamental functions of UDP Communications in `MultiPlatformSupport::SocketSupport`

 #### Author's Blog

 - [CSDN_Blog](https://blog.csdn.net/yyy11280335?spm=1000.2115.3001.5343)